-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 This week's You Must Read This pick comes from writer Augusten Burroughs of "Running with Scissors" fame.
 He says everything about his choice makes it the perfect summer read.

-Way back when, one reviewer said, every page is filled with a sense of something having happened, happening, and about to happen.
+AUGUSTEN BURROUGHS: Way back when, one reviewer said, every page is filled with a sense of something having happened, happening, and about to happen.
 This in itself is a considerable technical feat.
 And, beyond that, there is magic in it.
 And I think that's a nice way to put it.
 Any season that gives us fireflies - little sparks that fly around and enchant even the most jaded of us - should have, for its book, something that is a little bit magic.

 SIEGEL: Augusten Burroughs is the author of the memoir, "Running with Scissors," and the recent collection of essays called "Possible Side Effects."
-You can find an excerpt from "The Member of the Wedding" along with You Must Read This recommendations at our Web site.
+You can find an excerpt from "The Member of the Wedding" along with more You Must Read This recommendations at our Web site.
 Go to npr.org and search for summer books.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.